sameer-06/CareFall-Hackhive/README.md

 5. Monitor the output to observe real-time fall detection alerts on your local machine.
 6. Optionally, you can simulate SMS alerts by configuring a virtual GSM module or by modifying the code to print messages instead.

 ## Conclusion

 The Elder Patient Tracking System provides an innovative and reliable solution for monitoring and detecting falls among elderly individuals.
 By leveraging advanced technologies and comprehensive analysis, the system significantly enhances the safety and well-being of residents in retirement community settings.

 ## License

 This project is licensed under the MIT License.

 ## Contributors

--Ahamed Thaiyub A
+- Ahamed Thaiyub A
--Jeyasundar R
+- Jeyasundar R